divyakoyy/codenames/README.md

 # Playing Codenames with Language Graphs and Word Embeddings

-This is the code to accompany the paper "Playing Codenames with Language Graphs and Word Embeddings."
+This is the code to accompany the paper ["Playing Codenames with Language Graphs and Word Embeddings"](https://arxiv.org/abs/2105.05885)

 <img src="codenames_output_examples.png"
      alt="Codenames Examples"